Hoverbear/rust-education-paper/paper.md

 }
 ```

 Error handling in Rust is explicit, composable, and sane.
-There are no exceptions, nulls, 'magic numbers' (like -1) or anything that may prevent the programmer from handling the error as *they* choose to, even if that is to simply `.unwrap()` it and crash on failure.
+There are no exceptions, nulls, 'magic numbers' (like -1) or anything that may prevent the programmer from handling the error as *they* choose to, even if that is to simply `.unwrap()` it.
+It's worth noting that even `.unwrap()`ing does not actually crash the program as normally it unwinds the stack, isolating failure to a single thread and preventing inconsistent state.

 # Borrow and Move: Forget `free()`